Italy visa refusal 2026: reasons, appeal, court — a real success story

 Prepare documents for LA and DN simultaneously

-If the profile is borderline — insurance and DDV diploma are needed for both options.
+If the profile is borderline — insurance and DDV of diploma are needed for both options.

 6